Consensys/mythx-vscode/README.md

 If no log in is provided the extension will fallback to use default trial `ethAddress` and `password` for MythX.

-Now simply open a `.sol` file and click on the `MythX Analyze Smart Contract` button that you will see in the top right of your IDE window:
+Now simply open a `.sol` file and click on the `MythX Analyze Smart Contract` button that you will see in the top right of your IDE window.
+Otherwise right click with your mouse on the contract name.

 #####################ADD SCREESNSHOTS